 It is easy to come up with financial models to govern your future retirement.
 However, as an emotional human being, I promise you that your actions in retirement will be different from what you imagined.

-The 0.5 percent rule is just a net worth and safe withdrawal rate guide in this low-interest rate environment.
-Depending on how much of your wealth you want to pass on and how much risk you want to take, the 0.5 percent rule may be too aggressive or too conservative.
+The new safe withdrawal rate rule (80% X the 10-year bond yield) is just a net worth and safe withdrawal rate guide in this low-interest rate environment.
+Depending on how much of your wealth you want to pass on and how much risk you want to take, my new safe withdrawal rate formula may be too aggressive or too conservative.
 Only you can decide.

-The best way I’ve found to follow the 0.5 percent rule is to build enough passive income.
+The best way I’ve found to follow my new safe withdrawal rate formula is to build enough passive income.
 As soon as you can build enough passive income to cover your desired living expenses, you won’t even need to touch principal if you don’t want to.

 At the minimum, I hope most of you will at least agree that the 4 percent rule is obsolete.